smebizdev/tpp-reference-server/README.md

 This assumes you do not have OB Directory access but want to kick the tires to see what's possible.

 Use our [reference mock server](https://github.com/OpenBankingUK/reference-mock-server).
 It creates simulated endpoints to showcase what the Read/Write API can provide.

-Install and run the server as per instructions on the [Github page](https://github.com/OpenBankingUK/reference-mock-server).
+__BEFORE PROCEEDING FURTHER__ install and run the reference mock server [as per these instructions](https://github.com/OpenBankingUK/reference-mock-server).

 ### Installation